-When we talk about Big Data, we’re talking about a huge volume of structured and unstructured data.
+When we mention Big Data, we’re talking about a huge volume of structured and unstructured data.
 This data has the potential to help companies improve operations, as well as make smarter and faster business decisions.

 Big Data is the large volume of data that organisations use every day.
 However, the sheer amount of data is often so huge that it becomes difficult for companies to process all the information, especially when using outdated techniques and traditional software or platforms.

-When data is collected, formatted, stored and analysed, the company has in its hands very interesting information that can help them increasing revenue, prospect for new clients, and build loyalty among existing customers.
+When data is collected, formatted, stored and analysed, the company has in its hands very interesting information that can help them increase revenue, prospect for new clients, and build loyalty among existing customers.